NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/aws/GettingStarted/AWSCredentials.rst.txt

    After you have registered your personal account, sign up for `AWS Organizations <https://aws.amazon.com/organizations/>`_ and create an account for the *nRF Asset Tracker*.
    You can have many accounts, without extra costs.

-To provide the AWS credentials to the *Asset Tracker Cloud Example*, complete the following steps:
+To provide the AWS credentials to the *nRF Asset Tracker*, complete the following steps:

 1. Navigate to your `IAM console <https://console.aws.amazon.com/iam/home?region=us-east-1#/home>`_ and add a new user for `programmatic access <https://wa.aws.amazon.com/wat.question.SEC_3.en.html>`_.